 ISOs do not own the electricity transmitted over the grid, and they allow market participants to buy, sell and transmit electricity at the best available price.
 In 1998, as a result of Order 888 and state legislation (AB 1890), the California ISO was incorporated as a nonprofit public benefit corporation to fulfill this mission.

-ISOs and RTOs are often compared to air traffic controllers, because they independently manage the electron traffic on a power grid they don’t own, much like airlines on an airport runway.
+ISOs are often compared to air traffic controllers, because they independently manage the traffic on a power grid that they don’t own, much like air traffic controllers manage airplane traffic in the